Sheriff's Identification Unit

 The mission of the Sheriff’s Identification Unit (SIU) is to provide quality and timely friction ridge examination services in an unbiased, ethical, and effective manner to our customer agencies and divisions.
 Our purpose is to adhere to the highest quality standards in order to maintain the highest level of public trust.

 SIU also performs the core function of confirming the identity of arrestees for all policing agencies in Santa Clara County.
-At the time of criminal arrest, an arrestee's finger and palm prints are taken electronically on machines called “Live Scans”.
+At the time of criminal arrest, an arrestee's finger and palm prints are taken electronically on machines called “Live Scans.”
 These arrest prints are known as “tenprints”.
 Tenprints are searched and stored in the Santa Clara County Automated Fingerprint Identification System (AFIS) database.
 SIU is responsible for the searching, accurate identification, and database maintenance of AFIS for all tenprints collected within Santa Clara County.
 Santa Clara County's AFIS receives over 60,000 criminal bookings per year.

-The citizens of Santa Clara County can expect an exceptionally high standard of work product from SIU.
-The unit has been accredited to an international standard (ISO 17020) since 2018, and requires its examiners to obtain individual certification from the International Association for Identification as Certified Latent Print Examiners (CLPEs) as part of their training.
-SIU's staff are actively involved in the scientific community - serving on boards, lecturing on various topics, and providing training across the United States.
-SIU members are often looked at as industry leaders and are well respected in their field.
+SIU examiners possess a wealth of specialized knowledge, training, and experience in order to perform these vital functions.
+The citizens of Santa Clara County can expect an exceptionally high standard of work product from SIU and can be confident in the reliability and effectiveness of their services.
+The unit has been accredited to an international standard (ISO 17020) since 2018, and requires its examiners to obtain individual certification from the International Association for Identification as Certified Latent Print Examiners (CLPEs) as part of their in-house training.
+SIU's staff is actively involved in the scientific community - serving on boards, reading and writing peer reviewed articles, and lecturing on fingerprint and latent related topics.
+SIU members are seen as industry leaders and are well respected in their field.